CorelessXeon/MSE609-Group11-Project/readme.md

 -   In progress.

 ### 0.5.
-Replication of Appendix A1 Table 1 – 80%
+Replication of Appendix A1 Table 1 – 100%

--   In progress, with discrepancies between versions.
+-   Ordinal logistic regression models for Q40–Q43 replicated.
+-   Combined table exported to `output/tableA1_combined.html`.
+-   Remaining differences vs. the published Appendix A1 are documented in
+    `docs/AppendixA1_Writeup.md` and `docs/Gaps.md` (prepared by Leila).

 ### 0.6.
 Integrated Midterm Report – 100%